AymenSekhri/LinuxKernelModulesDevelopments/README.md

 # LinuxKernelModulesDevelopments
- This repi will go through my journy of reading about linux kernel modules.
+ This repi will go through my journey of reading about linux kernel modules.
+ For this journey i'm debouncing through three books :
+ * Linux Kernel Development by Robert Love.
+ * Linux Driver Development for Embedded Processors by Alberto Liberal del los Rios.
+ * Linux Device Drivers by Jonathan Corbet.